sandramalaquias/data-engineering-Redshift/README.md

 ## Data Analytics

-Using this ERD and their tables, is an easier way to create queries to answer the single question to analytics issues like subcribers level.
+Using this ERD and their tables, is an easier way to create queries to answer the single question to analytics issues like subscribers level.
 - In this plot, is possible to see that the level of subscribers (free, paid) has no variation.
-Maybe intensifying the market campaing to get more paid subscriber, increase the profit.
+Maybe intensifying the market campaing to get more paid subscribers, and increase the profit.

 ![level](https://github.com/sandramalaquias/data-engineering-Redshift/blob/4184288175034ba8a580a25b533a4ed289c9caf5/Results/Song_level.png)